fard-draf/signum/README.md

 ## CLI quickstart
 - `cargo run --release` then use the interactive menu: register → login → sign/verify/encrypt/decrypt.
 Directory encryption is supported (recursively) with per-file AEAD and AAD = relative path.
 - Default encryption replaces the original file or directory in place; specify a custom output path if you need to keep the clear version.
+Best-effort wipe is enabled by default before deleting originals; opt out with `SIGNUM_WIPE=0`.

 ## Portable / USB usage
 - On first launch Signum asks for the operating mode: `OFFICE` (default OS data dirs) or `NOMADE` (portable).
 The choice is persisted in `signum.conf` next to the binary (override path with `SIGNUM_CONFIG_PATH`).